cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 ```

 In the above template, when evaluated, gives a label selector string which looks like `plan=<plan-id-1>`.
 If there are any cluster which are meant for scheduling instances from a specific plan, then that appropriate label can be applied on that `SFCluster` and this scheduler will ensure all such instances are scheduled in that cluster.
 Continuing this example, other plans can have a template evaluating to `plan!=<plan-id-1>`, which will ensure that other clusters are used for those plans.
 Similar to the example above, label selectors can be written using go template for specific scheduling criteria.
+        To enable this scheduler use `--set interoperator.config.schedulerType=label-selector` in the helm install/upgrade command.

 ### Provisioner
 Provisioner was also already introduced earlier, please read about it in the earlier section [here](#service-fabrik-inter-operator-provisioner).
 In the multi-cluster setup, provisioners are deployed across multiple clusters by interoperator automatically.
 More details can be found in the [deployment flow](#deployment-flow) section.